CloudNationHQ/terraform-azure-psql/examples/authentication/README.md

 ## Usage - "ServicePrincipal" (current): AD admin will be set as the current logged in SP under which Terraform runs.
 This configuration sets the AD admin as the Service Principal (SP) that is currently being used by Terraform.
-This means that the credentials of the current Service Principal will be used for authentication with the Azure PostgreSQL instance.
+This means that the credentials of the current Service Principal will be used for authentication with the Azure PostgreSQL Server.

 ```hcl
 module "postgresql" {